Conal84/MS1-salford-squash-centre/README.md

     * Opening times

 * Play Section - provides detailed information on booking and playing
-    * Timetables
-    * How to Pay
     * How to sign up for membership

-* Events Section - upcoming centre events
-    * Junior players
-    * Senior players
-    * Elite players
+    * How to access training

 * Sign In / Up Section